AbdulAzeezA2/portfolio-snippet-cv/YOLOv5-PyTorch/README.md

 The model combines:
 - **Darknet** as the backbone for feature extraction
 - **PANet (Path Aggregation Network)** for feature fusion and object detection

-You can view the architecture flowchart by opening
-`images/YOLOv5.drawio` with [draw.io](https://app.diagrams.net/).

 ---

 ## 🏋️ Training